Updated April 16, 2020

 In Michigan, you can use either the state exemption system or the federal bankruptcy exemption system (but you can’t pick and choose different exemptions from each system – you have to use all state exemptions or all federal exemptions.)

-The federal bankruptcy homestead exemption amount is $23,675.
-The exemption may be used for homes, condos, co-ops, mobile homes, and burial plots.
+The federal bankruptcy homestead exemption amount is $25,150 (as of April 2020).
+The exemption can be used for homes, condos, co-ops, mobile homes, and burial plots.
 Married couples can double this exemption.
 You can find the federal bankruptcy homestead exemption at 11 U.S.C. §522(d)(1), (5).
 (Because these numbers change periodically, get the most recent figures by reading The Federal Bankruptcy Exemptions.)

 In Michigan, the homestead exemption is automatic.
 You don’t have to file a homestead declaration in order to claim the homestead exemption in bankruptcy.

-If property is held as a tenancy in the entirety, the property is jointly owned by a married couple as a single marital entity, not as two separate individuals.
+If the property is held as a tenancy in the entirety, the property is jointly owned by a married couple as a single marital entity, not as two separate individuals.

 A homestead held as tenants by the entirety in Michigan is fully exempt in bankruptcy under the Michigan exemption law except with regard to debt that is joint between the spouses.
 Because of the complexity, if you hold title in this manner, you should consult with an attorney before filing for bankruptcy.